ibm-messaging/mq-dev-patterns/README.md

     }]
 }
 ```
+### JWT

-We've also added additional environment variables to allow JWT-based authenication.
-Our samples, once JWT enabled, can visit this endpoint to request and retrieve a token.
+Use the following environment variables for the JWT enabled samples.
+These applications use this endpoint to request and retrieve a token.
+[JWT README](jwt-jwks-docs/README.md)

 ```JSON
 "JWT_ISSUER" : {